-Business and Development Committee member
+Chair of the Business and Development Committee, Nominations Committee member

-David is a Chartered Insurance Broker and an associate of the Chartered Insurance Institute.
-He is owner and managing director of an insurance broking company.
-David has a lifelong involvement with the Methodist Church and serves both his local Methodist Church and Circuit in various positions.
+David is a Chartered Insurance Broker and an Associate of the Chartered Insurance Institute.
+He is the owner and Managing Director of an insurance broking company.
+David has a lifelong involvement with the Methodist Church and serves both his local Methodist Church and Circuit.